kkorte/backend/README.md

 ```bash
 php artisan vendor:publish --provider="Hideyo\Backend\BackendServiceProvider"
 ```

-# Hideyo backend requirements

-For now: Elasticsearch, npm, Bower and Gulp.

 ## Database migration & seeding
 Before you run the migration you may want to take a look at `config/hideyo.php` and change the `table` property to a table name that you would like to use.
 After that run the migration